avenirer/CodeIgniter-MY_Model/README.md

 With the `where:...` you can pass a where clause that will be interpreted as string.

 The where clause is an *exclusivist* one.
-That means that it will retrieve only results that are complying to the subresult's where: if a `users` table has relationship with an `details` table, and you set a `where` clause inside the with_*() method that looks only for the results that have `first_name` of `John` in the `details` table, the final results that will be returned will only those users from the `users` table that have a related first_name inside the `details` table of `John`.
+That means that it will retrieve only results that are complying to the subresult's where.
+If a `users` table has relationship with a `details` table, and you set a `where` clause inside the with_*() method, that `where:...` looks only for the results that have `first_name` of `John` in the `details` table, the final results that will be returned will only be those users from the `users` table that have a related first_name inside the `details` table of `John`.
 ```php
 $user = $this->user_model->with_phone('fields:mobile_number', 'where:`phone_status`=\'active\'')->get(1);
 ```

-A `non_exclusivist_where` would return all the main results and only the additional subresults appended to the main results.
+A `non_exclusive_where` would return all the main results and only the additional subresults appended to the main results.

 *NB: You won't be able to add an exclusive and a non-exclusive where in the same time*